Waiting around for Unruh: Introduction

 Crucially, under the switching constructions described above, the recovered small-gap effective temperature depends only on the parameters of the circular motion and is independent of the details of the switching.
 These switching constructions therefore reveal properties of the worldline and the quantum field theory, rather than properties of a deftly engineered switching.

 Switching functions with sign changes appear not to have received attention in the literature.
 However, there is nothing that prevents us \textit{a priori\/} from considering such switching functions, or from constructing them in laboratory experiments.
 In fact, they arise naturally in entanglement harvesting protocols in which causally disconnected local laser pulses become entangled through their interaction with, for example, an electromagnetic field \cite{Lindel:2023rfi} or a Bose-Einstein condensate~\cite{Gooding:2023xxl}.
 In this setting, the switching function is given by the coherent amplitude of the electric field of the laser, which can be given any profile, and in particular, it can be engineered to change sign.
+In the Bose-Einstein condensate experiment proposed in~\cite{Gooding:2020scc, Gooding:2025tfp}, the engineering would be related to the detuning of the probe laser beam sidebands around a resonance frequency of the condensate.

 The paper is structured as follows.
 In Section \ref{sec: Preliminaries} we introduce the preliminary theory: the UDW detector model and its response in stationary motion, approximate thermality and the effective temperature, and the long time limit.
 Section \ref{sec:assf} introduces ASSFs as a new implementation of the long interaction time limit, proving properties that will be used in the later sections.
 Section \ref{sec:circmotion} specialises to $2+1$ circular motion and considers the long-time and small-gap limits when the limits are taken in succession in either order.
 Section \ref{sec: adiab / plat scalings} is an interlude that establishes the notation for the adiabatic and plateau scalings.
 In Section~\ref{sec: Small gap long time}, we compute the simultaneous long time with small gap asymptotics with adiabatic and plateau scaled switching functions, under the assumption of no sign changes.
 Switchings that change sign are considered in Section~\ref{sec: negative switchings}.
 Section \ref{sec:conclusions} presents a summary and conclusions.
 Proofs of technical results are delegated to five appendices.